MLWinter-510/Dissertation/ALL_DISSERTATION_CODE.md

 # Dissertation
 All code to run the simulations in my Masters Dissertation

-# Code to run Equal Randomisation simulations
+# Code to run Equal Randomisation Simulations

 Equal_random = function(k, sample_size, block, no_treat, prob_vec){